Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 After new files have been loaded, the board will need to be powered off and back on again in order to go through the normal boot process.

-Using Kubos Linux
+Using CubeOS Linux
 -----------------

-For information on how to create and run applications on your new Kubos Linux system, see the :doc:`working-with-the-iobc` guide.
+For information on how to create and run applications on your new CubeOS Linux system, see the :doc:`working-with-the-iobc` guide.

 Non-Default Installation Process
 --------------------------------

-There are alternate ways to install Kubos Linux onto the board, in case you want to create a custom installation, or are having issues with the default installation work flow.
+There are alternate ways to install CubeOS Linux onto the board, in case you want to create a custom installation, or are having issues with the default installation work flow.

 .. _alt-sd-setup: